JaSpa/wsession/README.md

   CHANNELS*
-* `ST-multichannel-finite-branching-recursion` is the extension of multichannel session types to finite branching and recursion that is proposed as an exercise to the reader in section 7: _In particular, we restrict to binary branching and leave the extension to finitary branching as well as the addition of recursion as an exercise to the reader._ This was done on request of a reviewer and a proper descripting will be incorporated in the final paper.
+* `ST-multichannel-finite-branching-recursion` is the extension of multichannel session types to finite branching and recursion that was proposed as an exercise to the reader in section 7 of the submitted version: _In particular, we restrict to binary branching and leave the extension to finitary branching as well as the addition of recursion as an exercise to the reader._ This was done on request of a reviewer and a proper description is included in the final paper.
 * `EX-multichannel.lagda` contains the main program for an actual executable that builds on top of the multichannel material in section 7.
-This was done after submitting the paper and it will find its place in the final paper.

 ### Running

+Caution: the reviewers had issues with running the agda compiler, MAlonzo, in this step.
+It is known to work on several x86-based Linux boxes as well as on my Intel Core i9-based MacBook Pro.
+There were issues with M1-based Macs (even when running inside qemu): all files get compiled, but then the linker fails, one time with memory allocation and another time with a bad parameter to the linker.

 There are two substeps: first compile the program and then run it.